Romans 7 has been virtually universally misunderstood as being Paul’s current state in Christ.

 Romans 7 lists 45 sin and death words.

 Man living by law can only experience sin and death or, if you like a formula: man + law = sin & death.

-So, if your continual experience is Romans 7’s sin and death, then you are walking by law, not by a Person – Christ Himself.
+So, if your continual Christian experience is Romans 7’s sin and death, then you are walking by law, not by Christ Himself (grace).

 Grace is embodied by Christ, He is the Person of grace.

 If you do not know how to live by Him, your only default option is to live by law and experience sin and death, misery and shame.